tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 #### CAUTION: Too many traces

-Since new traces are generated on demand, the object returned by `defun` may hold on to more resources than the user may realize.
+Since new traces are generated on demand, the object returned by `function` may hold on to more resources than the user may realize.
 Possible mitigations:

 *   Garbage collect the graphs when the weak reference to any component of the `trace_cache_key` is no longer alive.
 *   Use input signatures to prevent unnecessary retraces (see "Input Signatures" section below)
-*   Raise / log an error when the ratio of calls to traces is greater than some threshold (e.g., if every 2 calls to a `defun` decorated function generates a new graph).
+*   Raise / log an error when the ratio of calls to traces is greater than some threshold (e.g., if every 2 calls to a `function` decorated function generates a new graph).

 #### CAUTION: Mutable non-`Tensor` arguments